ptagseth/kanoa-docs/docs/welcome.md

 ### Welcome to Kanoa Docs

-This is where we provide documentation for Kanoa custom solutions.
+This site contains Kanoa documentation for custom client solutions.